Frequently Asked Questions

 What is truth-telling?

-Truth-telling is a process of openly sharing truths after periods of conflict to allow for resetting of relationships, based on justice and human rights.
-It is the act of telling our true history, particularly the experiences of First Peoples which have been disregarded for many years.
+Globally, truth-telling is a process of openly sharing truths after periods of conflict to allow for resetting of relationships, based on justice and human rights.
+Truth Commissions have been run all over the world, most notably in South Africa at the end of apartheid.

-With Yoorrook, Victoria now joins many other societies in truth-telling to face its past and build a stronger future together.
+With Yoorrook, Victoria now joins many other societies in truth-telling, so we can face our past and build a stronger future together.

 How Yoorrook will gather information?